hkamran80/ChromeBookmarkEditor/README.md

 # ChromeBookmarkEditor
 Python module for easily adding, removing, and moving bookmarks on the Chrome bookmark menu in the context of the logged in user.

+Currently working on adding support for adding folders / subfolders.
+Most of the implementation is there but haven't had time to finish.
+Pull requests are welcome.

 Example Usage:
 ```
 #!/usr/bin/python